mitsuba-renderer/enoki/docs/custom.rst

    The :c:macro:`ENOKI_UNLIKELY` macro signals that the branch is rarely taken, which can be used for improved code layout if supported by the compiler.

+2. Standard mathematical functions such as ``std::sin`` are replaced by their Enoki equivalents, which generalize to both array and non-array arguments.

-2. The :cpp:type:`enoki::scalar_t` type alias on line 4 is used to extract the elementary arithmetic type underlying an Enoki array---this results in the type ``float`` in our example, which is used to cast a constant to the right precision.
+3. The :cpp:type:`enoki::scalar_t` type alias on line 4 is used to extract the elementary arithmetic type underlying an Enoki array---this results in the type ``float`` in our example, which is used to cast a constant to the right precision.